Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

 For strategy 3, the program returns an expected utility of 1045.28, optimal sample sizes of 446 in phase II and 1398 in phase III, (i.e. 1844 in total) corresponding to three trials with 466 participants each, 312 events in phase II and 978 event in phase III (i.e. 1290 in total), and an optimal threshold value of 0.82.

+For strategy 23, the program returns an expected utility of -47.41, optimal sample sizes of 286 in phase II and 454 in phase III, (i.e. 740 in total), 200 events in phase II and 318 event in phase III (i.e. 518 in total), and an optimal threshold value of 0.80.

 ### 03.06 (shows that req.
 03.13 and 03.20 are met): {-}